-The research environment draws from the major strengths of UVa basic scientists from many departments and clinical investigators from the Clinical Divisions and Departments.
+The research environment draws from the major strengths of UVa scientists from many basic and clinical departments.

 Significant NIH Funding

-The University of Virginia School of Medicine ranks 33rd nationally in aggregate NIH funding with $146.3 M in fiscal year 2019.
+The University of Virginia School of Medicine ranks nationally in aggregate NIH funding with $146.3 M in fiscal year 2019.
 This is the largest amount in school’s history and an increase by 25.4 million from fiscal year 2018.

-To support research operations, the School of Medicine recently completed construction of a new 150,000 SF research building (MR5) to house laboratories in biomedical engineering, cardiovascular sciences, and other key areas.
-The Carter-Harrison building (MR6), a new 102,000 sq ft research building, brings together experts in immunology and related diseases.
+To support research operations, the School of Medicine has modern state of the art facilities including a 150,000 sq ft research building (MR5) to house laboratories in biomedical engineering, cardiovascular sciences, and other key areas.
+The Carter-Harrison building (MR6), a 102,000 sq ft research building, brings together experts in immunology and related diseases.
 Pinn Hall has recently been and has modern state-of-the-art open laboratories.

 All laboratories are well equipped with state-of-the-art instrumentation to conduct experiments ranging from human studies to molecular and cell biology approaches.